jnsgruk/oxidizr/README.md

           [default: coreutils sudo-rs]

   --no-compatibility-check
-          Skip compatibility checks (dangerous)
+          Skip experiment compatibility checks (dangerous)
           This bypasses all system compatibility checks including Ubuntu distribution and version requirements.
-May lead to system instability.
+Likely to result in failure to complete, may lead to system instability

   -h, --help
           Print help (see a summary with '-h')